RebinW/active-directory-domain-services/02-dns-configuration/02-forward-lookup-zones.md

 **The _msdcs.klarstroem.local zone:**
 This zone supports Active Directory infrastructure.
 It stores records used to locate domain controllers and other directory services.
-Many of the records inside this zone are SRV records that allows clients to locate domain controllers.
+Many of the records inside this zone are SRV records that allow clients to locate domain controllers.
 I have chosen to dedicate a seperate lab to exactly this because of its importance within Active Directory.

 ![msdcs.klarstroem.local zone](screenshots/secondaryzone.png)

 #### How records are created in the forward lookup zones
 When recources join the domain, DNS records are dynamically registered in the primary domain zone.
-Infrastructure records required for locating domain controller are registered in the _msdcs zone by domain domain controllers and Active Directory services.
+Infrastructure records required for locating domain controllers are registered in the _msdcs zone by domain controllers and Active Directory services.

 Forexample, if a server joins the domain that server will first be registered in the primary zone (klarstroem.local) and typical records such as A and AAAA records will be created.
 Later when we promote that server to a domain controller then SRV records will automatically be created in the _msdcs zone.